pritam-saha-java/inc/README.md

  - load the bottom bars as preload and not through js (done)
  - category page mobile fix (done)
  - Footer Logo size should be fixed (done)

+UI Changes ---
 - title page changes :
    - top text should be styled properly
+ - Title page picture size should be fixed ()
+ - There should be separate screens for mobile and desktop on title page.
+ - improve seller panel UI
+ - details page : age+ views text size should increased
+ - social media buttons size and shape should be fixed
+ - distance between category page image and title decreased

+Functional Changes --
  - add incall outcall prices
- - Title page picture size should be fixed ()
  - add validations for post form (need to check which validation are remaining)
  - fix search form (find out different test case scenarios)
- - There should be separate screens for mobile and desktop on title page.
+ - Create Post delete function for seller
- - improve seller panel UI
+ - admin panel
  - add compression in application for images (test out logic in separate java file)
  - add watermark in image using java (test the logic in separate java file)
- - admin panel
- - details page : age+ views text size should increased
- - social media buttons size and shape should be fixed
  - title & description length should be increased on category page
- - distance between category page image and title decreased